 - Hepatitis B, Japanese Encephalitis, Malaria, Rabies, and Yellow Fever

 We chose to get Hep A and Typhoid shots.
 We did not bother with Malaria tablets as the regions we visited did not have any malaria warnings!

 A Vietnam visa is required for most nationalities.
 Note: Passport holders of Germany, France, the UK, Italy, and Spain are exempted from Vietnamese visas from 01st July 2017 to 30th June 2018.

 For the rest of us, please read for more info on the visa process below.

 Vietnam Visa Requirements

 1. You have two main methods of obtaining your visa, depending on how you enter the country:

-- Vietnam Visa on Arrival (VOA) is recommended for those of you who will be arriving to Vietnam via air.
+- Vietnam Visa on Arrival (VOA) is recommended for those of you who will be arriving in Vietnam via air.

-- Vietnam Visa at the Embassy is recommended for those of you who will be arriving to Vietnam by car, train, boat, but or air.
+- Vietnam Visa at the Embassy is recommended for those of you who will be arriving in Vietnam by car, train, boat, bus or air.